 “…that responses to estradiol are present in brain regions that are not directly associated with reproductive success but are important for learning, memory, emotional responding, mood, and sensorimotor control…there is substantial evidence for the therapeutic benefits of estrogens in the brain.”

-If there is a deficiency of DHEA, estradiol and/or progesterone, you should be able to supplement under the supervision of your veterinarian.
+If testing reveals a deficiency of DHEA, estradiol and/or progesterone, you should be able to supplement under the supervision of your veterinarian.

 Another option may be a supplement humans often take, SAMe, for mood regulation.
-There is some evidence that SAMe behaves similarly in dogs’ brains, and may mimic the activity of progesterone in the dog brain.
+There is evidence that SAMe behaves similarly in dogs’ brains, and may mimic the activity of progesterone in the dog brain.
 The research best supports the concept that SAMe helps neutralize norepinephrine in the brain.
 Norepinephrine is found in excess in the brains of dogs unable to appropriately respond to stress.
 An alternate theory is that SAMe acts by helping to increase the availability of neurotransmitters, such as serotonin and dopamine (which are attributed to feelings of emotional well-being), as well as increasing the number of neurotransmitter receptors.
-It is also reported that SAMe reduces the amount of adrenalin in the brain, which helps to offset the increase of adrenalin in the brain under stressful conditions.
-There are SAMe supplements available that have been formulated specifically for dogs.
+There are SAMe supplements available that have been formulated specifically for dogs, and the reported side effects are negligible.
 Scientific research also supports SAMe’s ability to promote liver health and joint comfort – key components to physical health and wellbeing.

 Sometimes when a dog has elevated liver enzymes, a combination of SAMe and silybin (milk thistle)17 is recommended.
 These are available as generics formulated for dogs or in combination as Denamarin.
 Denamarin does not require a prescription and was recommended for Billy by our vet and was beneficial to his liver, somewhat helpful for his joints, and extremely helpful for his fear and anxiety.